The best drawing tablet: digital drawing tablets for artists

-Tablets for Artists is here to help you find the best drawing tablet to create digital art and graphics, whether you’re a beginner, hobbyist, or professional artist.
+Tablets for Artists is here to help you find the best drawing tablet for your needs and budget, whether it’s a tablet with a screen or without.

 |Wacom Cintiq 13HD Pen & Touch||Cintiqs go up to 27".
 Top brand with the most features, including pen tilt/rotation sensitivity.||Read our review|

 |XP-Pen Artist 22E tablet monitor||The XP-Pen Artist 22E is similar to a Cintiq but much more affordable.
 It has 8 customizable hotkeys (16 total, 8 on each side of the screen, for easy access with either hand).||Read our review|

 |Wacom Intuos Pro Medium (2017)||Premium graphics tablet.
 Pro Pen 2 with 8,192 levels of pressure sensitivity.
 (Model: PTH660)|

 Intuos Pro Paper Edition option uses real pens and paper.
 (Model: PTH660P)

 See our article on choosing a Wacom graphics tablet.

 |Huion 610 Pro||Popular, affordable Wacom Intuos Pro alternative.||Read our review|

 |Wacom MobileStudio Pro ||Two sizes, 13 and 16.
 3D camera option.
 Pro Pen 2 with 8,192 levels.||Read our review|